thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 Paste that in to the Spotify Playlist URL Textbox

+###TO-DO

+Add option to download all mp3's to a single folder

+Add option to set download folder

 Free Accounts get limited after a while though, but starts downloads again afterwards_